-America’s forests are home to the world’s tallest, biggest and oldest trees, but without sensible investments in stewardship and forestry, the nation stands to lose the forest benefits it depends on every day.
+America’s forests are home to the world’s tallest, biggest and oldest trees but need sensible investments in stewardship and forestry to continue delivering the benefits they provide.

-American forests are critical to the economy, public health and environment.
+American forests are critical to the economy, public health and the environment.
 The nation's forests:

 - Provide jobs to more than 1 million forest product workers.